HardPlant/OperatingSystemConcepts/Chapter1/Chapter1.md

     to forsake this principle and to "waste" resources?
 Why is such a system not really wasteful?

-  Moore's law made us hardwares,
+  Moore's law gives us a large amount of empty areas, so we can endure some overhead for good design and management, after-care. and it reduces upkeeps of systems; so it is not so wasteful.

 3. What is the main difficulty that a programmer must overcome in writing an operating system for a real-time environment?

-  time-critical nature
+  time-critical nature pressures OS to make response immediate.

 4. Keeping in mind the various definitions of *operating system*, consider whether the operating system should include applications such as web browsers and mail programs.
 Argue both that it should and that it should not, and support your answers.

 5. How does the distinction between kernel mode and user mode function as a rudimentary form of protection (security) system?